particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 Typical current consumption is around 180mA and up to 1.8A transients at 5VDC.
 In deep sleep mode, the quiescent current is 130uA [this value may change] (powered from the battery alone).

 The MAX17043 fuel gauge is only compatible with single cell lithium-ion batteries.
 The state-of-charge (SoC) values will not be accurate with other battery chemistries.

-A battery temperature sensor can be added if desired.
-Connect a negative temperature coefficient thermistor to the TS pin and GND.
-Charge suspends when the TS pin is out of range.
-A 103AT-2 thermistor is recommended.

 #### VBUS